-Prerequisites, CSCI 514 and a minimum grade of B- in CSCI 508, or permission of the instructor.
+Prerequisites, A minimum grade of B- in CSCI 514 and CSCI 508, or permission of the instructor.
 Not open to students who have completed CSCI 553.
 (First semester/3 credits) This course is designed to provide computer professionals with a working knowledge of data communications, computer networks, and open systems.
-The course includes a review of basic terminology and concepts in data communications and investigates computer network architecture alternatives.
-Additional topics include open systems protocols based on one or more OSI layers, TCP/IP, the client-server mode, and distributed processing applications.
+The course includes an indepth review of basic terminology and concepts in data communications, telecommunication protocols, transmission techniques, and computer network architecture alternatives.
+Additional topics include internetworking, circuit and packet switching, and telecommunication solutions such as xDSL, ATM, and Frame Relay.